Explore Jobs

 10. Missouri

-How We Determined The States With The Least Supportive Unemployment
+How We Determined the States with the Least Supportive Unemployment

 • Maximum weekly benefits

-• Maximum weeks of benefits
+• Maximum duration of benefits

-• Percent of unemployed actually receiving benefits
+• Percentage of unemployed individuals actually receiving benefits

 1. Florida